 In every leadership role, there is a tipping point.
-Where most leaders error is not seeing that tipping point and continue to do what they’ve always done not recognizing the signs of change, the symptoms of leadership shift.
+Most leaders’ error is not seeing that tipping point and continuing to do what they’ve always done, not recognizing the signs of change, the symptoms of leadership shift.

 All leaders have a skill set and experiences that positioned them in a leadership role.
 And, this skill set helped them to take the organization to new levels of success.
 But a time comes when their skills or experiences are not appropriate for what the organization needs next.

-How does a leader prepare him/herself for this inevitable day?
+How does a leader prepare him/herself for this fateful day?

 1. Seek your successor – keep your eyes and ears open to candidates; internal or external